gittuf/gittuf/docs/cli/gittuf_policy_add-rule.md

 ### Synopsis

-This command allows users to add a new rule to the specified policy file.
-By default, the main policy file is selected.
-Note that authorized keys can be specified from disk, from the GPG keyring using the "gpg:<fingerprint>" format, or as a Sigstore identity as "fulcio:<identity>::<issuer>".
+The 'add-rule' command adds a new rule to a gittuf policy file.
+Each rule contains a name ('--rule-name') for the rule, one or more principals ('--authorize') who are allowed to sign within the scope of the rule, a set of rule patterns ('--rule-pattern') defining the namespaces or paths the rule governs, and a signature threshold ('--threshold'), which is the minimum number of valid signatures required to satisfy the rule.
+Principals can be specified by their principal IDs.
+By default, the main policy file (targets) is used, which can be overridden with the '--policy-name' flag.

 ```
 gittuf policy add-rule [flags]